Almana-mc/LogisticsNetworks/README.md

 ## Development

 As a solo developer, updates may take time sometimes.
 I wish you will be patient with me and my work.
-For any questions regarding ports, I have no particular plans for backports yet.
-If there is a higher demand, I may backport to 1.20 or at most 1.19.
+The mod currently supports 1.20.1.